24 Best Malaga Instagram Spots By a Local

 Soho is Malaga’s most artistic neighbourhood, and the good thing is that it’s easy to visit because it’s next to the main attractions.

-It might not be an instagrammable spot, but definitely a place for anyone who loves street photography.
+It’s the perfect place for anyone who loves street photography.
 There are quite a few murals to discover in Soho; you just need time to explore the streets.

 📍 Exact location: C. Barroso, 29001 Málaga